funktionale-programmierung/bob2015/2016/en/speaker-grants.md

 ### Selection

-Applications will be reviewed by a committee consisting of Michael Sperber, Active Group and Stefan Wehr, factis Research, and will be accepted based upon need and impact.
+Applications will be reviewed by a committee consisting of Michael Sperber, Active Group, and Stefan Wehr, factis Research, and will be accepted based upon need and impact.
 All information will be kept confidential by the committee.